timeplus-io/docs/docs/public-beta-2.md

 We will update the beta version from time to time and list key enhancements in this page.

+## May 29, 2023

+**Data Ingestion **
+  * We now have a consolidated page for adding your data to Timeplus.
+The new "Add Data" page allows you to add a source (such as Apache Kafka, Confluent Cloud, Redpanda, etc.), push data via Ingest REST API, import a CSV file, and connect an external stream (with Kafka data).
+Your added sources and external streams are also listed on this page, in separate tabs.
+  * In the Apache Kafka and Redpanda sources, you can now encode/decode Protobuf.
+During the "Pull Data" step, enter your Protobus message name and definition.

+**Streaming Database and SQL**
+  * We've made a significant performance enhancement for hop window, from 10x to 100x.
+This is especially helpful for large window sizes, such as 24 hours as a total window size, but showing updates every second.
+  * User-defined functions (UDFs) and user-defined aggregates (UDAs) are now able to return array as a data type.

+**Other Enhancements**
+  * (Experimental) We've added a collaboration feature, allowing you to invite team members to your workspace.
+Contact us to try it out!
+  * We've reorganized our navigation menu to provider a clearer workflow: "Add Data" is now at the top, followed by "Run SQL".
+We've also added "Workspace Settings" to the menu, for quicker access to your UDFs and team members.

 ## May 16, 2023

 **Enhancements: Data Ingestion **